From a 3D printed concept home to CrossMod® homes, learn more about how Clayton continues to innovate in the manufactured housing industry.

 At Clayton, our concept homes were created because we want to raise the bar when it comes to prefabricated homes, and make them an even more affordable, stylish and quality option for today’s homeowners.
 Now, let’s take a look at a timeline of some of the ideas we’ve explored over the years.

 In 2007, we introduced the i-house, which was specifically designed to include amenities based on the changing needs of modern homeowners.
 It included a separate flex space along with a contemporary design and focus on energy efficiency.

 The i-house also helped us create a process for designing our concept homes, and how those homes influence our future manufactured and modular home models.
 Today, many of our homes include energy-efficient appliances and materials in addition to offering flex spaces and other popular features.

 The Gen Now Home, introduced in 2014, was inspired by the youngest generation of home buyers at the time: millennials.
 It was designed to do more than just provide shelter and would transform and grow with homeowners over the years.
 Its features included a recharging station for electronics, sliding barn doors that transformed spaces, unique storage areas and modern design elements.
 Our Gen Now concept home helped us think of ways to personalize a floor plan’s space to fit different needs and wants, so people can find a home that works with their lifestyle.

-In 2015, we collaborated with Oak Ridge National Laboratory, Tru-Design and Skidmore, Ownings & Merrill on a project titled Additive Manufacturing and Integrated Energy (A.M.I.E).
-Together, we designed and constructed an energy efficient home and car using ORNL’s 3D printer.
-The home and car were made to fully optimize any and all energy used by reducing their carbon footprint through a shared power management system.
-This concept home was created to showcase the power of 3D printing and energy management, as well as waste management throughout the construction process.
+In 2015, we collaborated with Oak Ridge National Laboratory, Tru-Design and Skidmore, Ownings & Merrill on a project titled Additive Manufacturing and Integrated Energy.
+Together, we designed and constructed an energy-efficient home and car using ORNL’s 3D printer.
+The home and car were made to offset the energy they used by reducing their carbon footprint through a shared power management system.
+This concept home was created to showcase the power of 3D printing, as well as opportunities to continue to improve waste management throughout the home construction process.